 “I really couldn’t be more excited about the season we’ve had,” PGA TOUR Commissioner Jay Monahan said Wednesday from the media center at the FedEx St. Jude Championship.
 Such exciting storylines were one reason for his optimism, as was the successful debut season of the TOUR’s new competitive framework.

 The interplay between the new Signature and Full-Field Events performed as expected in 2024.
-The Signature Events provided a platform for the game’s star to compete on some of the TOUR’s most recognizable venues.
+The Signature Events provided a platform for the game’s stars to compete on some of the TOUR’s most recognizable venues.
 Those events were won by the likes of Scheffler, McIlroy, Wyndham Clark and Hideki Matsuyama.

 The Full-Field Events, meanwhile, delivered the opportunity for PGA TOUR players to prove themselves and climb the ladder of the TOUR’s meritocracy.
 The Aon Swing 5 and Aon Next 10 translated success in those events into starts in the Signature Events, while also offering rewards like a two-year exemption and 500 FedExCup points.